laic-ufmg/automlc/README.md

 Any questions or comments should be directed to Alex de Sá (alexgcsa@dcc.ufmg.br).
 You can also create an issue on the repository.

-**We are still working on a tutorial to turn Auto-MEKA_GGP and GA-Auto-MLC easy methods to use.**